 The null hypothesis is a kind of hypothesis which explains the population parameter whose purpose is to test the validity of the given experimental data.
-This hypothesis either rejected or not rejected based on the viability of the given population or sample.
+This hypothesis is either rejected or not rejected based on the viability of the given population or sample.
 In other words, the null hypothesis is a hypothesis in which the sample observations results from the chance.
 It is said to be a statement in which the surveyors wants to examine the data.
 It is denoted by H0.

 Null Hypothesis Principle

-The principle followed for null hypothesis testing is collecting the data and determining the chances of a given set of data during the study on some random sample, assuming that the null hypothesis is true.
-In case if the given data does not face the expected null hypothesis, then the outcome will be quite weaker and they conclude by saying that the given set of data does not provide strong evidence against the null hypothesis because of insufficient evidence.
+The principle followed for null hypothesis testing is, collecting the data and determining the chances of a given set of data during the study on some random sample, assuming that the null hypothesis is true.
+In case if the given data does not face the expected null hypothesis, then the outcome will be quite weaker, and they conclude by saying that the given set of data does not provide strong evidence against the null hypothesis because of insufficient evidence.
 Finally, the researchers tend to reject that.

 Types of Null Hypothesis